cmu-phil/py-tetrad/README.md

 export JAVA_HOME=/Library/java/JavaVirtualMachines/amazon-corretto-18.jdk
 ```

-    * It may be necessary, depending on how this installation is done on your platform, to set JAVA_HOME to the path to this JRE/JDK installation.
-(The installation may already do that.)

 1. Make sure you are using the latest Python--at least 3.7--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).

 1. We use causal-learn, so all of its dependencies, and causal-learn itself, should be installed--see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).